 The bowling alley stays open with alcohol flowing at the bar until 2am.
 There’s also an archery range outside, and you can even win prizes if you achieve a high enough score.
 I somehow managed to win a pack of cigarettes for Lisa.

 A night at the Luang Prabang bowling alley is an experience you need to try at least once while you’re in town.
-You’ll probably find yourself still telling stories about it long afterwards.
+It’s one of those travel moments that you will tell stories about long afterwards!

 Top things to do in Luang Prabang: map